tommybazar/TBRaymarcherPlugin/Readme.md

 # Volume Rendering (Raymarching) Plugin for Unreal Engine
-Allows volume rendering of .MHD data with Unreal Engine.
+Allows volume rendering of volumetric data with Unreal Engine.

 ## Updated for UE 4.26 - for 4.25 version, checkout the "4.25" branch.